 Compare queries

-This tool facilitates comparative (re)search based on multiple queries on the same or different collections.
-The tool that inspired the creation of the “Comparative” functionality currently available in the Media Suite is AVResearcherXL .
+The compare tool facilitates comparative (re)search based on multiple queries in the same or different collections.
+This tool uses all the data and enrichments available via the Media Suite for comparison of the results.

 How to use

-1. If you have saved queries via the Search tool,
+1. If you have previously saved queries in a user project:

-• Go first to “Set project.”
-Here you can select your user project
+• Go to “Set project.”
+Here you can select the correct user project

 • You will see a list of your “saved queries” with their name and some details

-• Tick the boxes next to the queries that you would like to compare
+• Tick the boxes next to the queries and click on ‘Compare’ at the bottom of the page.

-• If a date field was selected in the query, then the graph will show the aggregated results per query over time
+• If a date field was selected in the query, then the chart visualisation will show the aggregated results per query over time

-2. If you have not saved queries before:
+2. If you do not have any saved queries:

 • You will be prompted to the Search tool

-• Then you are ready to use the Compare tool
+• You are now ready to use the Compare tool

 Chart options

-Note that the time chart only appears when a date field has been selected in one or more of the selected queries.
+compare_chart.PNG To receive a timeline chart, a date field must be selected in one or more of the selected queries.

 Absolute/relative

-By default, the chart is plotted with the numbers of resources found per date interval.
-Sometimes you may prefer to see the relative frequencies of the resources.
+By default, the chart is plotted with the numbers of results found per date interval.
+Sometimes you may prefer to see the relative frequencies of the results.
 You can do this by clicking on the slider that says ‘Absolute’.

-By default, the relative frequencies (percentages) shown in the graph are calculated by dividing the number of documents with hits by the total number of documents in the collection within that year (or week, day, depending on the ‘date unit’).
-For example, if the value for 2018 is 5%, then this means that 5% of the resources in the collection with the date 2018 matched the query.
+By default, the relative frequencies (percentages) shown in the graph are calculated by dividing the number of items with hits by the total number of items in the collection within that year (or week, day, depending on the ‘date unit’).
+For example, if the value for 2018 is 5%, then this means that 5% of the items in the collection with the date 2018 matched the query.

 Date options

 By default, the chart is displayed with values per year.
-Using the dropdown, you can change this to months, weeks or days.
+Using the dropdown menu underneath the chart, you can change this to months, weeks or days.

 date_interval_dropdown.PNG